 Opened 16 April 1947, Closed 21 July 1948 at the Haymarket Theatre

 This was a 'return engagement' of the original 1943 staging, with a few cast changes.
-Initially scheduled for a 12 week season during which NoŽl Coward played the role of 'Garry Essendine', with Hugh Sinclair taking over from Monday 14 July 1947 for the extended season.
+Initially scheduled for a 12-week season during which Noel Coward played the role of 'Garry Essendine', the production proved successful and was extended, with Hugh Sinclair taking the lead role.

 Previewed 28 January 1981, Opened 29 January 1981, Closed 7 March 1981 at the Greenwich Theatre